Safety#

 Parameters:

-• entry[in] Entry to add and enable.
+entry[in] Entry to add and enable.

 Returns:

-int safety_remove(struct safety *self, struct safety_entry *entry)#
+int safety_remove(struct safety_entry *entry)#

-Remove an entry from the safety context.
+Remove an entry from the safety module.

 Deregisters the given entry, if present.